jhwhenry/cpd/CPD_BR_Offline_522.md

 - MinIO
 - Ceph® Object Gateway

-A S3-compatible object storage shared between the source and target cluster is recommended for the offline restore to a different cluster.
+A S3-compatible object storage shared between the source and target cluster is required for the offline restore to a different cluster.

 ### Setting environment variables required by OADP
 #### Update the shell script `cpd_vars.sh` and add below environment variables.